top of page

 Three women in vibrant African attire dance on a red carpet at an outdoor event, surrounded by a crowd.
 Joyful expressions and colorful patterns.

-Chances are Speed will be welcomed at Kotoka International Airport by local dancers, but truly tapping into Ghana’s dance culture requires a more immersive setting.
-As a creator who thrives on choreography, challenges, and high-energy moments, Speed should be given a quick crash course in both traditional and contemporary Ghanaian dances such as Adowa, Agbadza, Azonto, Asakaa, Baamaya, Bewa, Takai, and Afrobeats.
-Armed with a few signature moves, he could then challenge the dancers to an impromptu battle in true Speed fashion.
-The moment would be even more electric if his team pre-arranged a showdown with iconic local stars like Incredible Zigi or DanceGod Lloyd.
-Learning a few steps would take only minutes, but the impact would be massive—instantly setting the tone for the trip and creating the perfect springboard for banter, competition, and unforgettable interactions with locals.
+As a creator who thrives on choreography, challenges, and high-energy moments, a crash course in traditional and contemporary dance is a natural fit.
+He can thereafter challenge the dancers to an impromptu battle in true Speed fashion.
+The moment would be even more electric if his team pre-arranges a meet-up with iconic stars like Incredible Zigi or DanceGod Lloyd.
+Learning a few steps would instantly set the tone for the trip and create the perfect springboard for banter, competition, and unforgettable interactions.

 Visit the Accra Arts Center